zbentley/gdb-inject-perl/README.md

 #### It doesn't work; it just says "GDB process timed out".
 What gives?
 Your process is probably in a blocking system call or uninterruptible state (doing something other than just running Perl code).
 You can send it a signal and it might wake up and run your injected code.
 See [signals](#signals) for more info.
 If you don't want to use signals, try `strace` and friends.

+#### After I used `gdb-inject-perl` on my process, it segfaulted/terminated/did something totally wrong!
+Why?
+This is the cost of using an aggressive code injector.
+This tool does not take much care to preserve the pre-existing state of a perl process, and as a result often corrupts that state in such a way that Perl itself crashes with an unhandled error. `gdb-inject-perl` is dangerous and should only be run on processes you were willing to kill anyway.

 #### On OSX it times out after saying "Unable to find Mach task port for process-id ___"
 You need to [codesign the debugger](https://gcc.gnu.org/onlinedocs/gcc-4.8.0/gnat_ugn_unw/Codesigning-the-Debugger.html).